nkinnan/esphome-pace-bms/README.md

   battery_chemistry: 0x4A # only if not 46
 ```

-If you had to guess which commandset like this, you can figure out if it is "truly" the 0x20 or 0x25 simply by seeing if pace_bms starts logging errors or returns good data.
+If you had to guess which commandset like this, you can figure out if it is "truly" 0x20 or 0x25 simply by seeing if pace_bms starts logging errors or returns good data.
 I suggest trying to read these two values first, since there is some overlap between the protocol versions for the analog and status values - so it may not be obvious at first if the data returned is wrong or not.
 If the BMS responds to either of these with something intelligible, you have probably picked the correct commandset value.
 But keep an eye on the logs for errors and warnings.

 ```yaml
 text_sensor: